-Let's review some tips from HubSpot's remote workforce on how to host a virtual holiday party.
+There's certainly a lot to think about, but don't stress.
+Here are some tips from HubSpot's remote workforce on how to host a virtual or hybrid-friendly holiday party.

 8 Tips for Planning a Virtual Holiday Party